* Euro up vs dollar as risk appetite returns

 * Swedish, Norwegian crowns rise after major falls

-LONDON, Oct 11 (Reuters) - The Australian dollar and Chinese yuan, often seen as barometers of investor risk appetite, rose Friday on hopes of progress in U.S.-China trade talks, while optimistic comments about the prospects of a possible Brexit divorce deal boosted sterling.
+LONDON, Oct 11 (Reuters) - The Australian dollar and China’s yuan, often seen as barometers of investor risk appetite, rose on Friday on hopes of progress in U.S.-China trade talks, while optimistic comments from Ireland on Brexit boosted the British pound.

 Top U.S. and Chinese negotiators wrapped up their first day of trade talks on Thursday, with U.S. President Donald Trump welcoming what he called a “very, very good negotiation with China”.